-DTA can deny your SNAP application —or cut your benefits off —if you had to meet the work registration rules (see question 56) and you voluntarily quit a job without a good reason.
+DTA can deny your SNAP application —or cut your benefits off —if you had to meet the work registration rules (See Are there work rules for SNAP? ) and you voluntarily quit a job without a good reason.
 106 C.M.R §362.310(B)

 The voluntary quit rule may apply to you if:

-- you are subject to the work registration rules (see question 56),
+- you are subject to the work registration rules (See Are there work rules for SNAP? ),

 - you quit a job where you were working 30 or more hours a week,